elastic/kibana/.github/ISSUE_TEMPLATE/Accessibility.md

 ---
 name: Accessibility Issue
 about: Issues to help Kibana be as keyboard-navigable, screen-readable, and accessible to all, with a focus on WCAG / Section 508 compliance
+title: "(Accessibility)"
 labels: accessibility
-title: (Accessibility)
+assignees: ''

 ---

 **Steps to reproduce (assumes [ChromeVox](https://chrome.google.com/webstore/detail/chromevox/kgejglhpjiefppelpmljglcjbhoiplfn) or similar)**